Fun and Frugal Party Food and Decor for a Baby Shower or any Party you may be hosting!

 The decor for this party!

 The hit of this party was the front door decor.
 I received so many compliments on this door decor.
 Which was really fun because I threw the idea together the night before.
 I knew I would do some kind of door decor.
 I just hadn’t figured it all out.
 Once I did I was super excited about it.
 (Ignore that my front door needs to be repainted!
 Trust me…it’s on the spring “to-do” list!
-I just can’t decided on a color yet.
+I just can’t decide on a color yet.
 I’m leaning towards black?
 Any thoughts?)

 Why the front door?
 I think every party needs a “Welcome!
 Hi!
 The Party is HERE!”
 It builds the excitement for what waits behind the door!
 (Kind of like the Price Is Right!
 Kind-a!)